 Two Nimble Storage arrays replace hodgepodge of systems from EMC, NetApp, Dell and Buffalo for primary storage and backup at construction firm Graniterock.

 Demand for cloud, mobility and desktop virtualisation products and services helped drive revenue at Citrix putting the BYOD champion in a position to talk about growth.

 Microsoft’s VDI licensing option in Windows 8 requires customers pay fees to allow user devices such as iPads to access Windows-based corporate virtual desktops.

 Retail development company Benderson Development used a “build and buy” approach to creating its Oracle business intelligence platform on top of JD Edwards.

 Just as the subject of virtualisation security emerges as one of the hot topics in the industry the extent of the educational task head is being laid bare.
-Several vendor were talking up the products they are starting to sell to cover off this area but most admitted that the customer will need to b

 Hospitals turn to iPad EHR implementations to help with meaningful use compliance -- and warm up to the idea of establishing BYOD policies.

 IBM announced plans to acquire data discovery vendor Vivisimo amid a busy week of "big data" news from around the Web.